How to Spend 4 Days in Chicago With Kids: The Ultimate Family-Friendly Itinerary

 Shedd Aquarium

-We started our morning on an architectural tour taking in the views of the Chicago skyline!
-The loading dock was right across from our hotel, which was super convenient.
-We did a 1 hour tour, which was the perfect amount of time for our kids.
-The tour guide was great, and we learned a ton about the history of this unique city.
+We started our morning on an architectural tour taking in the views of the Chicago skyline.
+This is by far one of the coolest things to do in Chicago, and really immerses you in the history of the city.
+The loading dock was right across from our hotel, which was very convenient.
+We did a 1 hour tour, which was the perfect length for our family.
+The tour guide was great, and we learned so much about this unique city.
 I highly recommend this activity on any trip to Chicago!

 Check out the tour we did here.